pierre-moreau/EoS_HRG/README.md

 # EoS_HRG

 Equation of state (EoS) from a matching between lattice QCD (lQCD) and the Hadron Resonance Gas model (HRG).
-The reference to the lattice QCD parametrization of susceptibilities can be found in [Phys.
-Rev. C 100, 064910](https://journals.aps.org/prc/abstract/10.1103/PhysRevC.100.064910), and to the matching procedure in [Phys.
+The parametrizations of lattice QCD susceptibilities is adapted from [Phys.
+Rev. C 100, 064910](https://journals.aps.org/prc/abstract/10.1103/PhysRevC.100.064910), and the matching procedure is based on [Phys.
 Rev. C 100, 024907](https://journals.aps.org/prc/abstract/10.1103/PhysRevC.100.024907).

 ## Basic usage